Sienci-Labs/Resources/gsender/gs-additional-features.md

 gSenders Macro architecture is based on **JavaScript** and uses the Esprima library (<a href="https://esprima.org/" target="_blank" rel="noopener">https://esprima.org/</a>) and so will theoretically support any code that it does.
 This is exciting because Macros can move far past basic variables if you’d like to perform advanced functions on your CNC:

-If you want some initial inspiration, see other macros **made by our community** or ones <a href="https://github.com/cncjs/CNCjs-Macros/blob/master/Hole_Center" target="_blank" rel="noopener"><strong>made for CNCjs</strong></a> (another g-code sender) which should also work in gSender.
+If you want some initial inspiration, see other macros **made by our community** or ones <a href="https://github.com/cncjs/CNCjs-Macros/blob/master/Hole_Center" target="_blank" rel="noopener"><b>made for CNCjs</b></a> (another g-code sender) which should also work in gSender.
 Otherwise, here are some other points of guidance:

 1. You'll want to develop your understanding of typical <a href="https://linuxcnc.org/docs/html/gcode/g-code.html" target="_blank" rel="noopener">g-codes</a> and <a href="https://linuxcnc.org/docs/devel/html/gcode/m-code.html" target="_blank" rel="noopener">m-codes</a> that are used for CNC control (the pages linked are very good sources for that)
 1. The "Macro Variables" dropdown in gSender shows many of the most commonly used operations when making your own macro